tlaasik/ulauncher/INSTRUCTIONS.md

 Final working folder should have 2 exe files, UnityEngine.d86, UnityEngine.d64 and Data/.
 One exe runs 32bit version, another 64bit version.

 ![After Unity 2017.1](ulauncher_forum_pic2.png)

+This is applicable since Unity 2017.1 which creates UnityPlayer.dll.
+For previous Unity versions use [these instructions instead](INSTRUCTIONS_BEFORE_2017_1.md).